 Things to Do in Vevey

-As well as the sites and activities in Montreux that are mentioned above, you’ll also find an array of other fascinating sites in Vevey, making them perfect to add to your itinerary.
+As well as the sites and Montreux activities that are mentioned above, you’ll also find an array of other fascinating sites in Vevey, making them perfect to add to your itinerary.

 Vevey Old Town